jsowndarrajan/refactoring-improving-the-design-of-existing-code/README.md

 ### Refactoring Recipes

-* Always refactor the code in small steps so that when you make a mistake, it's easy to find the bug. to find the bug.
+Always refactor the code in small steps so that when you make a mistake, it's easy to find the bug. to find the bug.

+* Extract Method
+* Move Method